DaveTCode/gameboy-emulator-dotnet/README.md

 # Gameboy Emulator in C# 8

-Gameboy (DMG & CGB) emulator written in C# (dotnet core 3.1) as an educational exercise (not as a production emulator).
+Gameboy (DMG & CGB) emulator written in C#8 (dotnet core 3.1) as an educational exercise (not as a production emulator).
 Uses SDL2 for windowing & graphics and
 NAudio for playing raw audio samples.

 ## State